arm/ai-ml-emulation-layer-for-vulkan/README.md

 After the sync command completes successfully, you can find the ML SDK Emulation Layer for Vulkan® in `<repo_root>/sw/emulation-layer/`.
-You can also find all the dependencies required by the ML SDK Emulation Layer for Vulkan® in `<repo_root>/dependencies/`.
+You can also find all the dependencies required by the ML Emulation Layer for Vulkan® in `<repo_root>/dependencies/`.

-## Building the Emulation Layer from source
+## Building the ML Emulation Layer for Vulkan® from source

 The build system must have: